HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 • Pruning

-Cut off ugly brown fronds of course, but you must never "prune" a stem back hard, it won't encourage new growth and will instead stop it growing forever.
+Cut off ugly brown fronds of course, but you must never "prune" a healthy stem back hard, it won't encourage new growth and will actually stop it growing forever.

 Kentia Palms are not multi stemmed, this is a pot of several plants growing together

-Kentia Palms are not multi-stemmed, so this is actually a pot of several plants growing together
+Kentia Palms are not multi-stemmed, so this is actually a pot of several single plants growing together.

 • Identification

-If you're having problems identifying if you have a Howea or not, for example, if your plant is very young, cast your eyes down to the stems poking out of the soil.
+If you're having problems identifying if you have a Howea or not, cast your eyes down to the stems poking out of the soil.

 Sentry Palms and Kentia Palms are not multi-stemmed so they will have obvious gaps between them.
 They should look similar to those in the photo above.